 Mérida is 680 km (422 miles) southwest of Caracas, easily reached by plane or road.

-At a height of a mile above sea level the tropical climate is moderate so it gets warm enough for sunbathing in the afternoon and just cool enough at night for sound sleeping-all year round.
+At a height of a mile above sea level, the tropical climate is moderate so it gets warm enough for sunbathing in the afternoon and just cool enough at night for sound sleeping all year round.
 Average temperatures range between 20ºC to 25ºC (68ºF to 77ºF) to 15.5ºC (60ºF.) at night.
-Average daily temperature: 19ºC / 66.2ºF.
-The rainy season, May through November, with August and September being the wettest months, cooperates with rainfall early in the morning, thus not interfereing with daily activities.
+The average daily temperature is 19ºC/66.2ºF.
+The rainy season, May through November, with August and September being the wettest months, cooperates with rainfall early in the morning, thus not interfering with daily activities.